Peakboard/peakboard.github.io/content/_tutorials/02-en-peakboard-connecting.md

 ![image_1](/assets/images/Tutorial/Connecting/TutorialBox02.jpg)

 From the designer’s point of view, we now want to transfer a board to the box.
-To do this, click the Deploy button in the toolbar.
-To add a new box, please click here.
-After you have added the box, select it with a simple mouse click.
-Then load the board onto the box by clicking Deploy.
+To do this, click the Manage button in the toolbar.
+To add a new box, please click [here](help.peakboard.com/administration/07-de-hinzufuegen.html).
+After you have added the box, select it with a simple mouse click (1).
+Then load the board onto the box by clicking Deploy (2).

 ![image_1](/assets/images/Tutorial/Connecting/ErsteSchrittePBBox2.png)